limny/languages/README.md

-# languages
+# Limny languages repository
-Translations for Limny
+This is the repository of official translations for limny